DNS Flag Day And Legacy Nameservers

 Well, that’s the important question, isn’t it?

 There is a simple answer and a complicated answer.

-The simple answer is: If all of your services were purchased directly from Servers Australia – i.e. you were not a customer of any of the companies we have acquired over the years (Dedicated Servers, Syncom, Indigo, Woosaw, Axelera, RackCentral, OzServers), then this is not going to affect you.
+The simple answer is: If all of your services were purchased directly from Servers Australia – i.e. you were not a customer of any of the companies we have acquired over the years (Dedicated Servers, Syncom, Indigo, Woosaw, Axelera, RackCentral, OzServers), then this should not affect you.
 Both of our Authoritative hosting clusters and our resolver cluster are fully up to date.

-If you were a customer of one of the Brands we purchased, then you may need to check the resolver IP’s you are using.
+If you were a customer of one of the Brands we purchased, or have been an SAU customer since before around 2013, then you may need to check the resolver IP’s you are using.

 Servers Australia’s official resolver IP addresses are as follows:

-If you are using legacy brand resolvers, we will be in touch over the coming weeks to ask you to change.
+If you are using legacy brand resolvers, we will be in touch over the coming weeks to ask you to change, as we are shutting down all legacy resolvers on the 1st of April 2019.
 However, if you are running a local nameserver of your own (Bind, PowerDNS, etc.), and using one of the legacy resolvers as a forwarder, you will face the same issue as the above, where you will be unable to make queries due to these resolvers not supporting EDNS.

 The full list of legacy resolvers are:

 Indigo Customers do need to redelegate their domains from the Indigo Cluster (ns1/2/3.indigo.com.au) to our portal DNS cluster (ns1/2.servercontrol.com.au) – the customers affected have been emailed with the list of domains needing redelegation.